 - youth studies

-- Everyone who submits text to be reviewed for publication in JCAS will be assigned an Issue Editor; this will be the only person with whom the submitter should have a contact at JCAS.
+- Everyone who submits text to be reviewed for publication in JCAS will work with the Editor, and this will be the only person with whom the submitter should have a contact at JCAS.

 Submissions will be assigned to one of the four following categories:

 - Accept with editorial revisions

 - Every effort will be made to inform the authors of the Issue Editor’s decision within 6 months to a year of manuscript receipt.

 - Authors whose manuscripts are accepted for publication will be asked to submit a 50 to 80-word biography that includes their institutional or organizational affiliations, if applicable, professional title, country, and one to six research fields of interests.

 - Once accepted for publication, JCAS author(s)/reviewer(s) will work within a structured timeline to edit the text for publication.
 A final draft of the text will be sent from the Issue Editor to the author(s)/reviewer(s) of the text to approve.
 At that time, author(s)/reviewer(s) can only make minor changes in grammar, spelling, and formatting and must send the article back within five days in a Word Doc (or a simply approve via email if no changes are made).
 Author(s)/reviewer(s) will they receive a confirmation email from the Issue Editor with the General Editors cc’d.

 - After the issue is formatted by the Issue and General Editors, it is uploaded via Word Doc, PDF, and Issuu.com.
 Once published/uploaded, no re-editing is allowed; the only situation in which publication would be retracted is if legal questions arose about the material an author(s)/review(s) submission.